 Government must invest in equipping civil servants with required project management skills that will make them more efficient in handling projects.

 It is not also out of place to include elements of project management in our curriculum so as to produce Nigerians who will use project management methodologies to ensure that projects are implemented to specification within specified budget and timeline.

-There is no point proposing budgets of billions of Naira yearly and leaving it in the hands of civil servants with little or no project management skills to handle.
-This is the reason why we see no result from billions of Naira yearly budget.
+There is no point proposing a budget of trillions of Naira yearly and leaving it in the hands of civil servants with little or no project management skills to handle.
+This is the reason why we see limited result from trillions of Naira yearly budget.

 It is not only in government circles that projects fail, businesses in Nigeria also have their own fair share of project failure.
 Most government projects are handled by private businesses.

 Failure of government projects are not always due to failure by government officials, lack of project management skills by businesses that execute such projects also contributes to project failure.